yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

     cycle-time 400000 \
     flags 2

 In the above case, last sched-entry will become truncated to 150 usec resulting in a cycle-time of 400 usec.
 Also it takes about 16 wireside clock cycles (128 nsec) to fetch the sched-entry from the fetch ram.
 So that determines the minimum value of sched-entry interval.
-If it is less than this, packet splills over to the next window.
+If it is less than this, packet spills over to the next window.

 .. rubric:: Admin command
    :name: est-admin-command